Central Hall (Sea Cliff, New York)

 Central Hall is a historic commercial building located at Sea Cliff in Nassau County, New York.
 It was built in 1894 and is a two-story, clapboard sided building with a low gable roof.
 It originally served as a dry goods store and community meeting hall.

 The structure was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".